kj2013/claff-offmychest/README.md

 Lyle Ungar, University of Pennsylvania

-Check out the Workshop and Shared Task website: https://sites.google.com/view/affcon2020/home
+Check out the Workshop and Shared Task website: <a>https://sites.google.com/view/affcon2020/home</a>

 ABSTRACT SUBMISSION DEADLINE: October 20, 2019

 ## The Tasks

-**GIVEN**: Sentences sampled out of the casual and confessional conversations among Redittors on the /r/CasualConversations and the /r/OffMyChest community, labeled for their informational, social and affective characteristics.
+**GIVEN**: Sentences sampled out of the casual and confessional conversations among Redittors on the /r/CasualConversations and the /r/OffMyChest community, labeled for their disclosure and supportive characteristics.

 **TASK 1** : Semi-supervised learning task: Predict labels for Disclosure and Supportiveness for sentences based on a small labeled and large unlabeled training data.